rahulshankariyer/MS_Mathematics_Final_Year_Project/README.md

 ### Overview of KNN Classifier

-1. This classifier does classification using instance based learning
+1. This classifier does classification using instance based learning.
-2. KNN stands for K-Nearest Neighbors
+2. KNN stands for K-Nearest Neighbors.
-3. This algorithm consists of two phases – training phase and testing phase
+3. This algorithm consists of two phases – training phase and testing phase.
-4. Training phase consists only of storing the feature vectors and class labels of the training sample
+4. Training phase consists only of storing the feature vectors and class labels of the training sample.
-5. K is a user defined parameter which tells us how many neighbours to consider from the testing sample
+5. K is a user defined parameter which tells us how many neighbours to consider from the testing sample.
-6. The distances from each training point to the testing point are calculated
+6. The distances from each training point to the testing point are calculated.
-7. Identify the k-nearest neighbors
+7. Identify the k-nearest neighbors.
-8. Use the class labels of these k-nearest neighbors to determine the class label for the testing sample
+8. Use the class labels of these k-nearest neighbors to determine the class label for the testing sample.
-9. The testing sample is assigned the class label of the majority of the k-nearest neighbors
+9. The testing sample is assigned the class label of the majority of the k-nearest neighbors.

 ![alt text](https://raw.githubusercontent.com/rahulshankariyer/MS_Mathematics_Final_Year_Project/main/KNN.png)